Elshraby/DeepAerofoil/README.md

 Mean Squared Error (MSE)
 R-squared (R²) score for determining the model's accuracy and reliability.

-## Dataset
+## Datasets
+Three datasets in the data file were used.
+### Regression Model
+For this model hte only acceptable data is numbers so the geometry of each airfoil were normalized and represented by 12 values in the upper and lower surfaces.
+For the methodolgy I followed, refer to this paper.
+[2](https://github.com/Mohamedelrefaie/TransonicSurrogate/tree/main) This was under the file xfoil_Reg.
+(Link to the dataset)

+### Convolutional Neural Network
-The Cl, Cd, and Cm were extracted from XFOIL and the file is presented as "xfoil_data.csv".
+The Cl, Cd, and Cm were extracted from XFOIL at first then just complemented with data on [Airfoils Tools](http://airfoiltools.com/) as they appeared to be the same. and the file is presented as "xfoil_data.csv".
 (A more extensive list can be found here.)
 In the first model, the coordinates were plotted in an Excel sheet and 20 points were chosen at 0-->1 taking steps of 0.1 to represent the Airfoil.
 See Pic {picture link here./}
 In the second model, the whole points were used to plot the shape of the airfoil and then feeds it into the model.